-I ate most of mine straight up and chilled.
+I ate most of the clemengolds straight up and chilled.
 Its the way I prefer to eat fruit.
-I juiced a few one morning after a night before, but needed to squeeze about 10 to make a glass.
+I juiced a few one morning after a night before but needed to squeeze about 10 to make a glass.
 Much better value to eat the fruit whole.

 - 225g butter – room temp